2600hz/kazoo-php-sdk/docs/CallflowBuilder/index.md

 The lists of entity ID (user or device) to ring in the group, and options that can be set on the endpoints.

+     ###id
-     id - the id of the device or user which is an endpoint in the ring group.
+     the id of the device or user which is an endpoint in the ring group.

+     ###type
+     this value is required, either device or user IDs can be set here.

+     ###timeeout
+     How long each entity should ring before timeout.

+     ###delay
-     type - (required) either device or user can be set here. timeeout - how long each entity should ring before timeout. delay - how long to wait before ringing the line.
+     how long to wait before ringing the line.

 ```php
     $ring_group = new RingGroup("MY_RING_GROUP");